← Back to Terminal

 Every major technology cycle follows the same pattern: a breakthrough creates genuine demand, capital floods in to build infrastructure, and the market debates whether the investment will pay off.
 This has played out with railroads in the 1840s, fiber optics in the late 1990s, and cloud computing in the 2010s.
 Each time, the technology eventually transformed the economy.
 But the investors who funded the buildout did not always get their money back.

-.6 to $5.6 trillion on AI-specific infrastructure between 2024 and 2035, depending on demand trajectory and capital intensity.
+The AI infrastructure buildout is the largest capital deployment in technology history.
+Hyperscalers will spend an estimated $2.6 to $5.6 trillion on AI-specific infrastructure between 2024 and 2035, depending on demand trajectory and capital intensity.
 NVIDIA, the dominant supplier of the GPUs powering this buildout, has been valued at $4.45 trillion — more than the GDP of most nations.
 The bull and bear cases have been argued extensively in both the financial press and on Wall Street.
-Bulls point to explosive revenue growth: Anthropic reportedly reaching
+Bulls point to explosive revenue growth: Anthropic reportedly reaching $19 billion in annualized revenue run rate in just over a year (Bloomberg), OpenAI crossing $20 billion (Reuters), dozens of AI startups surpassing $100 million.
+Bears invoke the fiber optic bust, where $2 trillion in infrastructure was built for demand that took a decade to materialize.

 I believe this debate cannot be settled by narratives about technological progress or predictions about artificial general intelligence.
 It should be settled by hard revenue dollars — what has actually been collected, what the current trajectory implies, and whether the math works.